yichiban1/yichiban.github.io/backup/Homework Tasks - Week4, Session 2.md

 ![image](https://github.com/user-attachments/assets/637022f3-8c1c-4910-bff3-77acbc248234)

 Swords are always a topic that cannot be avoided in games.
 I hope to reflect the texture and the feeling of movement.
 I should choose the first one.

+Regarding amulets, this is a very interesting topic🧿.
+I drew Chinese knots 🪢and Japanese blessing tokens, but the game background takes place in Japan, so wooden tokens should be my choice.
+I also hope to show the texture.

+It is quite interesting to talk about yurts, because my hometown actually includes the eastern part of Inner Mongolia🇲🇳, so I actually have some understanding of yurts.
+For the Mongolians, a nomadic people, using RVs 🚐as a metaphor is more appropriate from today's perspective.
+During the most glorious period of the Mongol Empire, yurts could be quickly moved away and rebuilt when they were sent to other places for battle⚔️.
+So this can be said to be a symbol of the Mongolian people.
+On the grasslands, soldiers would drink and eat meat in yurts when it was cold.
+So for a game that tells the story of the Yuan-Japan War, I think yurts🛖 are a very good choice.
+I think I will choose the one in the middle.
+It is a building, but it does not have the rigidity of traditional buildings.
+It is more like a home that flutters slightly in the wind on the grassland🏕️.
+I hope to express the weight and character of Mongolians🍾🏇🕺🏻, which is rough but also makes them look like exquisite handicrafts🧵.
+If possible, I hope I can draw 🎨some patterns on the final yurt icon.